AakashMenon007/EmpathyWithTheDeaf/README.md

 5. Build the project for your target VR device:

-   * Go to `File > Build Settings`, select your platform, and click Build and Run.
+   * Go to File > Build Settings, select your platform, and click Build and Run.

 ---